 Having something meaningful to do gives people purpose and contributes to a sense of well-being.
 This is especially important in times of uncertainty and change.
 A meaningful activity may be tidying a room, doing an activity that brings joy, or helping someone else.

 Find out what are meaningful activities for the person you support.
-This is particularly important during a pandemic when many people with developmental disabilities have felt isolated or excluded from activities (e.g., school, work, or day programs).
 If there is not enough support to do these activities, flag it with the doctor and other members of the support team such as service coordinators or therapists.